'Rush' screenwriter inspired by rivalry, not Formula One racing

-LOS ANGELES (Reuters) - The fast-paced and adrenaline-filled drama “Rush” may be one of the most engaging films about the world of Formula One racing, but British screenwriter Peter Morgan says he couldn’t be less of a fan of the elite motor sport.
+LOS ANGELES, Sept 25 (Reuters) - The fast-paced and adrenaline-filled drama “Rush” may be one of the most engaging films about the world of Formula One racing, but British screenwriter Peter Morgan says he couldn’t be less of a fan of the elite motor sport.

 Morgan, a two-time best-writing Oscar nominee for 2006’s “The Queen” and 2008’s “Frost/Nixon,” simply wanted to tell a tale of rivalry between an Austrian and an Englishman.
 As it happens, the battle for the 1976 F1 championship between Niki Lauda and James Hunt fit perfectly into Morgan’s plans.